oac-tree/oac-tree/doc/corevariables.rst

 Local Variable
 --------------

-This Variable type defines variable directly in the workspace.
-This variables can be used (read and written to) from the workspace by instructions.
+This Variable type defines a variable in memory.
+These variables can be used (read and written to) from the workspace by instructions.
 If a variable has a defined type, without a defined value, a zero-initialized AnyValue will be allocated.

+Unless the attribute `dynamicType` is equal to 'true', the underlying AnyType of the variable is fixed and all assignments will try to convert to the destination type.
+The only exception to this rule is when the definition does not include a type.
+In that case, the variable will be initialized as an `Empty` type and will have a fixed `AnyType` from the moment of its first assignment.

+When `dynamicType` is set, all assignments to it will have the semantics of normal `AnyValue` assignments, i.e. types can change.

 Attributes: